Customize Consent Preferences

 Under the scheme York Minister was awarded bronze status in February 2016, and silver in July 2017.
 An application for gold status was submitted in December 2024.

-The application was overseen by the Environmental Sustainability Group, chaired by the Canon Missioner, Maggie McLean, with representatives of staff from across the organisation, and a member of the Minster’s worshipping community.
+The gold application was overseen by the Environmental Sustainability Group, chaired by the Canon Missioner, Maggie McLean, with representatives of staff from across the organisation, and a member of the Minster’s worshipping community.

 Click on the images below to read recent developments under each of the Eco Church areas.